MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/usbioctl/ns-usbioctl-_usb_descriptor_request.md

 The length of the data that is transferred during the second phase of the control transfer.
 For more information about this member, see Universal Serial Bus Specification.

-### -field ConnectionIndex

-The port whose descriptors are retrieved.

 ### -field Data

 On output from the <a href="..\usbioctl\ni-usbioctl-ioctl_usb_get_descriptor_from_node_connection.md">IOCTL_USB_GET_DESCRIPTOR_FROM_NODE_CONNECTION</a> I/O control request, this member contains the retrieved descriptors.